hrossman/pymsm/paper.md

 \end{equation}

 ### Other transition-specific models
-Similarly, the user can define other survival models and estimation procedure, such as accelerated failure time model, random survival forests [@Ishwaran:2008] etc, for each transition, as explained in section Costume Fitters above.
+The user can define other survival models and estimation procedures, such as accelerated failure time models, random survival forests [@Ishwaran:2008] etc, for each transition, as explained in section Costume Fitters above.

 ## Prediction - Monte Carlo Simulation
 Based on the multi-state model, we reconstruct the complete distribution of the path for a new observation, given the observed covariates $W$.
 Based on the reconstructed distribution we estimate the probability of visiting each state,